DeNorval Unthank

-Biography

 Early life and education

-Unthank was born December 14, 1899 in Allentown, Pennsylvania.
+Unthank was born December 14, 1899, in Allentown, Pennsylvania.
 He had seven siblings, and his mother died when he was nine.
 Unable to support him, his father sent him to live with his aunt and uncle in Kansas City.
 Unthank attended the University of Michigan, and later transferred to the University of Kansas, where he graduated with a Bachelor of Arts degree.
-He later received his medical degree from Howard University in 1926.
+In 1926, he received his medical degree from Howard University in Washington, D.C.

 Career

 Unthank moved to the all-white neighborhood of Westmoreland in Portland, Oregon in 1929.
 Unthank's family was harassed with threatening phone calls and repeatedly had rocks thrown through the windows of their home, forcing them to move four times before they were able to settle.
 Unthank was the only Black physician operating in Portland during the 1930s.
 He became the first Black member of the City Club of Portland in 1943.
 Unthank cofounded the Urban League of Portland in 1945, and served as president of the Portland NAACP chapter.
 Unthank moved with his family to the Irvington neighborhood in 1952.
 He was named Oregon Doctor of the Year in 1958.
 Four years later, he was named Citizen of the Year by the Portland Chapter of the National Conference of Christians and Jews.

 Unthank retired from medical practice in 1970, and served as a medical consultant for the Oregon Workmen's Compensation Board from 1970 until 1976.
-He died on September 20, 1977.